maxvonlancaster/math_modeling/README.md

 Welcome to my repository!

-It is a collection of tools used in scientific exploration of mathematics.
+It is a collection of tools used in the scientific exploration of mathematics.

 Feel free to contribute!